John Broadhurst: Catholic ministry

-In 2009 there were reports that Cardinal Christoph Schönborn had been meeting with Broadhurst at the suggestion of the Pope.
+In 2009, there were reports that Cardinal Christoph Schönborn had been meeting Broadhurst at the suggestion of the Pope.

 In October 2010, Broadhurst publicly stated his intention of being received into the Catholic Church and entering a personal ordinariate for former Anglicans when it was established.
-In the same speech he described the Church of England's General Synod, in respect of its decision about the way in which objectors to the idea of ordaining women as bishops may or may not have legislative provision to protect their interests, as having been "... vindictive and vicious.
+In the same speech, he described the Church of England's General Synod, in respect of its decision about the way in which objectors to the idea of ordaining women as bishops may or may not have legislative provision to protect their interests, as having been "... vindictive and vicious.
 It has been fascist in its behaviour, marginalising those who have been opposed to women's ordination", in respect of which he later claimed on the BBC's Sunday programme to have been referring only to the House of Clergy in the Church of England's General Synod.

 On 8 November 2010, Broadhurst announced that he intended leaving the Church of England to become a Catholic.

 Broadhurst was received into the Catholic Church on 1 January 2011 at Westminster Cathedral.
-Also received at the same ceremony were his wife Judith, Andrew Burnham (former Bishop of Ebbsfleet), Keith Newton (former Bishop of Richborough) and his wife Gill and three former sisters of the Society of St Margaret (Walsingham)—Sister Carolyne Joseph, Sister Jane Louise and Sister Wendy Renate.
-On 13 January 2011 he was ordained to the diaconate with the two other former Church of England bishops, Andrew Burnham and Keith Newton.
-Two days later, on 15 January 2011, they were ordained to the priesthood together.
-On this date the Personal Ordinariate of Our Lady of Walsingham in England and Wales was officially established.
-On 17 March 2011 it was announced that he had been appointed an Honorary Prelate of His Holiness.
-Since his retirement he has moved to Northamptonshire where he remains active in a local parish alongside the Ordinariate.
+Also received at the same ceremony were his wife Judith, Andrew Burnham (former Bishop of Ebbsfleet), Keith Newton (former Bishop of Richborough) and his wife Gill, and three former sisters of the Society of St Margaret (Walsingham)—Sister Carolyne Joseph, Sister Jane Louise and Sister Wendy Renate.
+On 13 January 2011, he was ordained to the diaconate with the two other former Church of England bishops, Andrew Burnham and Keith Newton.
+Two days later, they were ordained to the priesthood together.
+On this date, the Personal Ordinariate of Our Lady of Walsingham in England and Wales was officially established.
+On 17 March 2011, it was announced that he had been appointed an Honorary Prelate of His Holiness.
+Since his retirement, he has moved to Northamptonshire where he remains active in a local parish alongside the Ordinariate.

 Personal life

-In 1965 Broadhurst married his childhood sweetheart, Judith.
-He and his wife have four children; Jane, Mark, Sarah and Benedict.
-Broadhurst now has 8 grandchildren and 2 great grandchildren with another on the way.
+In 1965, Broadhurst married his childhood sweetheart, Judith.
+He and his wife have four children: Jane, Mark, Sarah and Benedict.
+Broadhurst now has eight grandchildren and two great-grandchildren with another on the way.
 He is interested in genealogy, gardening and travelling.
 He was once a beekeeper and a fisherman.